NFL Week 10 injury updates on Deebo Samuel, Minkah Fitzpatrick, Stefon Diggs

 Injury: Shoulder

-Miller has missed only three games in his six-year career and but he has not practiced yet this week.
-If Miller cannot play against the New York Jets, the Raiders could either elevate his backup, Justin Herron, to protect rookie quarterback Aidan O'Connell 's blind side or slide right tackle Jermaine Eluemunor, who started at left tackle in Miller's place one game last season.
-If they move Eluemunor over, Thayer Munford Jr. could start at right tackle, though he has been battling neck and knee injuries of late, or even the recently re-signed Brandon Parker.
+Miller has missed three games in his six-year career but he has not practiced yet this week.
+If Miller cannot play against the New York Jets, the Raiders could either elevate his backup, Justin Herron, to protect rookie quarterback Aidan O'Connell's blind side or slide right tackle Jermaine Eluemunor, who started at left tackle in Miller's place one game last season.
+If they move Eluemunor over, Thayer Munford Jr. could start at right tackle, though he has been battling neck and knee injuries, or even the recently re-signed Brandon Parker. -- Paul Gutierrez

 Azeez Ojulari, OLB, New York Giants